 Note: The Navidad Baptist Cemetery received the Historic Texas Cemetery designation in December 2004.
 For historical information about the cemetery, call Milli Riley Williams at 512-755-3064; all other information, including available burial sites, meetings, membership, etc., call Sharon Kramer at 512-360-2286 (leave message) or email firstname.lastname@example.org.
-The next meeting of the Navidad Baptist Cemetery Association will be November 2, 2019 at 10:00 a.m. at the Oakridge Smokehouse in Schulenburg.
+The next meeting of the Navidad Baptist Cemetery Association will be June 26, 2021 at 10:00 a.m. at the Oakridge Smokehouse in Schulenburg.
 Ask at the door to be directored to the dining room we will be using.
 Visitors and perspective members are always welcome.
 There is no fee for membership.
-The current association mailing address is NBCA, 1007 Walker Rd, Oakland, TX 78951.
+The current association mailing address for donations is NBCA, 1007 Walker Rd, Oakland, TX 78951.

 From the Historic Texas Cemeteries marker: